EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Note that, unlike what is defined in {{c-rs}}, the use of the payload and of the Content-Format is different from what is described in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}, where only the access token is transported and without any CBOR wrapping.
 That is, C MUST wrap the access token and N1 in a CBOR map, and MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}.
 The CBOR map MUST specify the access token using the "access\_token" parameter, and N1 using the "nonce1" parameter defined in {{Section 4.1.1 of I-D.ietf-ace-oscore-profile}}.

-The communication with the authz-info endpoint at RS MUST NOT be protected.
+The communication with the /authz-info endpoint at RS MUST NOT be protected.
 This approach is not applicable when C uploads to RS for the first time an access token to update access rights (which rather requires protected communication and does not result in deriving a new OSCORE Security Context).

 {{fig-post-edhoc-key-update}} shows an example of the POST request sent by C to RS.
 The access token has been truncated for readability.